Mario Tennis: Gameplay

-Handheld version
+The Nintendo 64 version includes several gameplay modes.
+Exhibition allows players to compete in a single basic tennis match.
+In Tournament mode, players compete in singles or doubles elimination tournaments against computer-controlled opponents, with higher difficulties being unlocked each time a tournament is completed; players can unlock new characters and tennis courts by completing certain tournaments with specific characters.
+Ring Shot features several game types based around hitting the ball through rings scattered around the court.
+Piranha Challenge is a single-player challenge mode in which three Piranha Plants randomly spit out balls that the player must return.
+Bowser Stage is a bonus mode in which the court tilts based on the players' positions, affecting movement, and the ball can be hit through Mario Kart item boxes that release items to disrupt opponents.
+Most modes support multiplayer for up to two players in singles and up to four players in doubles.

-The Game Boy Color (GBC) version features a role-playing game mode, which is not in the Nintendo 64 (N64) version.
+In addition to Exhibition mode, the Game Boy Color version features an exclusive story mode with role-playing game mechanics called Mario Tour.
 In this mode, players begin as a rookie tennis player at the Royal Tennis Academy, who must build up their skill by leveling up through training and practice matches before entering various tournaments.
 The aim of this mode is to be crowned champion at the academy, although the second part of the game involves the player competing in a tournament to ultimately face Mario, the best tennis player.
 The role-playing is playable in singles and doubles (separately), effectively doubling the game's longevity.
 There are training facilities that can help the player progress.
-The game also features mini-games such as a tennis version of a shooting gallery where, as Donkey Kong, the player must hit the banana targets on the wall to earn points in a set amount of time.
-A variety of human and Mario characters are available for the player to use.
+The GBC version also features multiple mini-games, such as controlling Donkey Kong to hit banana targets on a wall within a time limit.
+Multiplayer for two players is supported via use of the Game Link Cable.